Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/Before the HOL - Mobile app innovation.md

 ### Task 2: Sign into Azure DevOps, and create a new account

-1. Browse to <https://azure.microsoft.com/en-us/services/devops/>, and sign in with the Microsoft account used to access the Azure Portal in the previous step
+1. Browse to <https://azure.microsoft.com/en-us/services/devops/>, and sign in with the Microsoft account used to access the Azure Portal in the previous step.

-2. If you have not already created an account in Azure DevOps, select the button to create a new account
+2. If you have not already created an account in Azure DevOps, select the button to create a new account.

     ![Azure DevOps Start free button is highlighted](media/create-azure-devops-account.png "Create new account button")